Yuhao018/Making-Journal/journal-pages/week-08.md

 An important point raised by peers was that the project should go beyond simply displaying numbers, and instead convey the relationships between countries, tourist numbers and travel purposes.
 A peer suggested exploring why tourists from different countries visit New Zealand for different purposes, and whether cultural background, distance or season might influence tourist behaviour.
 The tutor suggested I think about whether the visualisation could allow the audience to interact with the data in different ways.

+## Critical Design Propositions

+My parter's project is emotion data visualisation.

+This project treats emotions as data.
+Emotions are categorised into four aspects: happy, calm, stress, and sad, each represented by a different colour.
+The intensity is then indicated by size, the time by position, and changes by movement, recording the evolution of these emotions over several days with an intensity from 1 to 5.
+I think this representation is easy to understand at a glance.
+The idea of transforming personal emotions into visualisations is also novel.

+Currently, the area for improvement in this project is to clarify who the target users are and what benefits they will gain from using this system.

+My Design Proposition is to plan this as an interactive emotional diary map.
+Users regularly record their emotional state each day.
+Dates can be set as the horizontal axis, and each day's time can be set as a vertical axis.
+Add a categorisation of the reasons for each emotion.
+Each reason appears as a differently shaped graphic.
+The shape's colour represents the four emotion types, and the size reflects the emotion intensity from 1-5.
+Shapes of different colours and sizes are displayed on the timeline.
+Through this record, users can observe their daily emotional changes and discover the reasons.

 # Independent Study